An emotional finale that packs a punch, provides closure and proves this is a different kind of love story.

 Generational and even comedic sensibilities are points of contention, but Ava refuses to be kicked out and cites Deborah’s propensity for bailing.
-"You are a fucking hack," Ava spits before Deborah slaps her around the face.
-She quits and leaves for Boston but the unwrapped gift she had already dropped off has a big impact.
-A framed copy of the 1976 Time cover bearing the cover line “Will Deborah Vance Make History?” with a note from Ava that reads “I think she will” is the gift.
+"You are a f***ing hack," Ava spits before Deborah slaps her around the face.
+She quits and leaves for Boston, but the unwrapped gift she had already dropped off has a big impact — a framed copy of the 1976 Time cover bearing the cover line “Will Deborah Vance Make History?” with a note from Ava that reads “I think she will.”
 To up the emotional resonance, the same piano music that accompanied Ava’s initial discovery of this magazine — this score is effectively their love theme — plays during this scene.
-It is at this moment that I started tearing up and pretty much didn’t stop for the entire second half of the episode.

 Get the latest updates, reviews and unmissable series to watch and more!